Matilda McNamara: Adelaide United

-McNamara made her senior debut for Adelaide United on the 19th of December 2015 in a 5–1 win against Newcastle Jets.
+McNamara made her senior debut for Adelaide United on the 19 December 2015 in a 5–1 win against Newcastle Jets.

+AGF

+In July 2022, McNamara left Australia to join Danish club AGF.

+Return to Adelaide United

+After 2 years in Denmark, McNamara returned to Adelaide United in August 2024.

 International career

 In June 2022, after an impressive season with Adelaide United, McNamara was called up to Australia's senior national team for their friendlies against Spain and Portugal.
 She made her debut on 15 November 2022 in a friendly against Thailand.